Employment Opportunities

 Company Description:

-For 25 years, Legal Outreach has been raising the bar of academic achievement for urban youth from underserved communities in New York City.
+For 40 years, Legal Outreach has been raising the bar of academic achievement for youth from under-resourced communities in New York City.
 Through intensive legal and educational programs, Legal Outreach works with students from middle school through high school to provide them with the vision, skills, and support they need to matriculate at highly selective colleges.
 For more information go to www.legaloutreach.org.

 Details: